 These woody vines are widespread in the understory of Southeast Asian rainforests.
 Abundant and resilient, rattan is regularly used for making furniture, basketry and other crafts.
 Because it grows in the lower canopy, depending on other trees, the use of rattan actually discourages deforestation.
 So unlike many plants of economic importance, rattan protects rather than threatens existing forestry.

-Take a look at our informative article about Plants that look like bamboo (but aren’t).
+Take a look at our informative articles about Plants that look like bamboo (but aren’t) and Bamboo vs. Rattan.

 INBAR supports bamboo research and action

 In the last decade or so, INBAR has grown and expanded its scope to become more involved with significant developments and activities in the developing world.
 While it still supports research related to bamboo cultivation, that’s no longer the area of emphasis.

 (Peruse our article on Bamboo Research to discover more resources in that arena.)

 INBAR continues to host a wide variety of webinars addressing important issues in the field of bamboo, focusing on different topics and featuring speakers from around the globe and from various sectors of the bamboo industry.
 Richly diverse, some of their recent webinars have covered subjects like the state of the emergent bamboo industry in Europe and the basics of traditional bamboo weaving.